 Founded in 1971 as a small community clinic, La Clínica de la Raza aimed to provide access to high-quality, culturally appropriate health care, regardless of people’s ability to pay.
 Today, La Clínica serves over 90,000 patients across 35 sites in Alameda, Contra Costa, and Solano counties.
 In 2020, La Clínica administered 27,000+ COVID-19 tests and 40,000+ COVID-19 vaccines.

 Many impactful Latinx-led organizations emerged in the following decades in response to the gap of quality services for the Latinx community in Oakland and the East Bay.
 We invite you to learn more about our Latinx-led core grantee partners, along with other key Latinx-led nonprofit organizations providing much needed services to the Latinx community in Oakland and the East Bay.
-You can donate directly on their websites and EBCF fund advisors can make grant recommendations directly through Donor Central.
+You can donate directly on their websites and EBCF fund advisors can make grant recommendations directly through their donor portal.

 JOIN EL MOVIMIENTO!
 SUPPORT LATINX-LED ORGANIZATIONS

 Latinx-led Core Grantee Partners